patfedigan/patfedigan/README.md

 - **Platform Technologies**

 ## Let's Connect!
-Feel free to reach out if you're looking to collaborate on innovative product solutions, especially in the California tech space.
+Feel free to reach out if you're looking to collaborate on innovative product solutions.